Erectile Dysfunction (ED) is said to occur when there is a persistent inability to get and keep an erection long enough for sex.

 While psychological problems could cause ED, ED itself may worsen it by causing:

 Risk factors to look out for with Erectile Dysfunction:

 ED treatment in New Jersey is done systematically.
 ED is treatable in most cases.
 Once the underlying problem is treated, ED is resolved.
 Even when ED is primary and no secondary cause leading to dysfunction is detected, a wide variety of treatment options are now available.
 Consult your PCP first, who in turn will refer you to the concerned specialist after initial tests.

 Treatment options are available for ED treatment in NJ:

 First, change the risk factors - change the medicines that may have caused, treat diabetes and blood pressure for meticulous control, change exercise patterns and lifestyle, and avoid indulgence in alcohol and drugs.

 Third, undergo specific treatment for erection.
 These include:

-A most common drug used is a PDE5 - an acronym for phosphodiesterase-5 inhibitors.
+Common drugs used are PDE5 - an acronym for phosphodiesterase-5 inhibitors.
 These medicines act on the chemical mediators that cause widening of blood vessels and thereby engorgement of the penis.
 Common drugs are Sildenafil, Tadalafil, Vardenafil and Avanafil (common market names such as Viagra, Cialis, Levitra, and Spera).

 As stress and depression could be cause and effect in ED, ED treatment in NJ includes psychological evaluation and treatment.

 Urethral medication - Medicine in the form of a small pellet is to be introduced into the urethra.
 The medicine used is similar to that in the injection.
 Works within 15 minutes.
-Not used nowadays due to skill requirement in procedure and side effects if improperly done.
+Not used nowadays due to the skill requirement for the procedure and side effects if improperly done.